A Nilotic Mosaic in a Roman Anatolian Villa Reveals Edessa’s Far‑Flung Tastes

-The stunning adorned the floors of all 12 rooms in the Villa of the Amazons, which likely belonged to a high-ranking official of the Eastern Roman Empire during the 5th to 6th centuries AD.
-The building got its name from the depictions of legendary warrior women.
+The stunning mosaics adorned the floors of all 12 rooms in the Villa of the Amazons, which likely belonged to a high-ranking official of the Eastern Roman Empire during the 5th to 6th centuries AD.
+The building got its name from depictions of legendary warrior women.

 Lotus Flowers and Marsh Birds